sarsky/Mozzie/docs/source/GettingStarted.rst

 3D Printed Parts List
 ^^^^^^^^^^^^^^^^^^^^^

-Please either select the individual STL 3D print files individually from the list below or choose to download all the files in a single zip file with this link:
+Please either select the individual STL 3D print files individually from the list below or clone the github `repo <https://github.com/sarsky/Mozzie/tree/master/3d>`_.

-`All 3D parts as a single ZIP File <http://link>`_

 ..
 Tip::
-  You can also use the right mouse button to open the context menu when selecting an item and click on  "Save link As"
+  Clicking the 3D part link will open the part in Github where you can use the download button in the top left of the viewer.

 Airframe Parts
 ^^^^^^^^^^^^^^^^